Bfriedel/friedel-tswd-portfolio/critique-by-design.md

 # Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently.

+My redesigned visualization shows the change in percentage of people of color filling roles of six different categories of roles in college football from 2012 to 2022.
+The categories are Head Coaches, Defensive Coordinators, Offensive Coordinators, Assistant Coaches, Graduate Assistants, and Student Athletes and I sorted them in descedning order based on difference in percentage of roles filled by POC.

 <div class="flourish-embed flourish-chart" data-src="visualisation/15061453"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I created my solution using the same data that the original creator used, which excluded HBCUs.